fmbenhassine/gamehub.io/README.md

 Browse the following address: `http://localhost:3000`

+You can register a new account or sign in with the following credentials: foo@bar.org / foobar

-Note: `The initData.js` script will populate Mongo DB with some data so you can use the app.
+Note: `The initData.js` script will populate Mongo DB with some data so you can use the application.

 # Screen shots